maxwellk24/ECE445_Notebook/Ben/README.md

 I also found this solution online: [Link](https://www.apogeerockets.com/Electronics-Payloads/Rocket-Locators/Simple-GPS-Tracker).
 Pretty cool idea but super expensive and clunky:
 * To change frequency, you have to open the casing and flip a bunch of switchees
-* To navigate the menu, the user has to flip/twist teh device around (making use of the internal accelerometer)...not intuitive at all.
+* To navigate the menu, the user has to flip/twist the device around (making use of the internal accelerometer)...not intuitive at all.
 * Very expensive ($475).

 ![Image](handheld_tracker.jpg)